How to upgrade Splunk Enterprise

-Splunk installation packages have manifest files that Splunk software needs to run.
-The manifest files exist in the root of the Splunk installation and end in
+Splunk Enterprise installation packages have manifest files that Splunk Enterprise needs to run.
+The manifest files exist in the root of the Splunk Enterprise installation and end in

 -manifest.
-If the files are not present (for example, if you have deleted them) then Splunk software cannot run as it cannot verify that it is a valid installation.
+If the files are not present, then Splunk Enterprise cannot run because it cannot verify that it is a valid installation.

 If you delete those files in the process of upgrading, or for any reason, you can restore them with the following procedure:

-- Download an identical copy of the Splunk installer that you downloaded previously.
-This copy must be the same version and architecture, as manifest files are specific to each version.
+- Download an identical copy of the Splunk Enterprise installer that you downloaded previously.
+This copy must be the same version and architecture, since manifest files are specific to each version.

-- Extract the files to a directory that is not your existing Splunk installation.
+- Extract the files to a directory that is not your existing Splunk Enterprise installation.

-- Copy the files from this directory to the root directory of your Splunk installation.
+- Copy the files from this directory to the root directory of your Splunk Enterprise installation.